meganesu/personal-site-v2/src/blog/how-rss-works/how-rss-works.md

 * `<item>` - Contains information about a single unit of content on your site, like a specific blog post or video.
 Your feed will have several `<item>` elements - one for each piece of content on your site.

 > Looking for more details about the structure of an RSS feed?
 Here's the formal [RSS specification](https://www.rssboard.org/rss-specification).

+You can give readers access to your RSS feed in a few different ways:

+* You can add a visible `<a>` tag in your site's header or footer.
+* You can add a `<link>` element to the `<head>` of your site, which will make your feed autodiscoverable by some browsers.

+> Interested in more implementation details?
+Check out the "Telling People About Your Feed" section of this [RSS Tutorial by Mark Nottingham](https://www.mnot.net/rss/tutorial/).

 ## How do people use RSS feeds?